HarshitKaushik/java-cheat-sheet/README.md

 class UnCheckedException extends RuntimeException{}
 class UnCheckedException2 extends UnCheckedException{}
 ```

 #### Errors
 Error is used in situations when there is nothing a programmer can do about an error.
 Ex: StackOverflowError, OutOfMemoryError.
 #### Exception
 Exception is used when a programmer can handle the exception.
-#### Un-Checked Exception
+#### Un-checked exception
 RuntimeException and classes that extend RuntimeException are called unchecked exceptions.
-For Example: RuntimeException,UnCheckedException,UnCheckedException2 are unchecked or RunTime Exceptions.
-There are subclasses of RuntimeException (which means they are subclasses of Exception also.)
+For Example: RuntimeException, UnCheckedException, UnCheckedException2 are unchecked or RunTime Exceptions.
+These are subclasses of RuntimeException (which means they are subclasses of Exception also.)
-#### Checked Exception
+#### checked exception
 Other Exception Classes (which don't fit the earlier definition).
 These are also called Checked Exceptions.
 Exception, CheckedException1,CheckedException2 are checked exceptions.
 They are subclasses of Exception which are not subclasses of RuntimeException.

 #### Throwing RuntimeException in method